 Imagine a local market, or mercado, in Spain.
 You’re navigating among a sea of vendors in an open-air, but shaded venue.
 Coffee stays in the air as you pass by the stink of cheeses, the strong and salty aroma of seafood, stalls serving freshly-squeezed fruit juice, and the most vivid vegetables you’ve ever laid eyes on.
 Top it off with a central bar serving up Spanish lager, olives, and tapas.
+Everything strikes all your senses and it’s an experience you won’t soon forget!
 Quite simply, Spain would not be Spain without its food.
 It’s engraved in its culture.
 The same can surely be said for practically any country or destination.
 Food and culture go hand in hand, and it’s pivotal to the travel experience.

 We learn from other food cultures